mrgokul/koalas/README.md

 * DataFrame
 * Series

+##DataFrame

 See here for the complete docs.

-##DataFrame

-Very similar to a Pandas/R DataFrame

 ### Read a file